jamesstaub/euclip/theory-of-operation.md

 # Theory of operation

-Euclip is an open-ended music making tool with a hybrid between a coding environment and traditional user interface.
+Euclip is an open-ended music making tool with a hybrid between a DAW and live coding environment.
 It's as a drum machine with it's wires exposed.

-The Script editors let you build samplers and synthesizers with custom audio signal chains and write musical logic for creating complex patterns.
+A project in Euclip resembles other track-based drum sequencers but with script editors on each track that construct the track's signal chain, and determine rules for how it plays back.
+There's a global transport/sequencer that executes the track scripts on each beat.

-Euclip projects resemble other Track-based DAWs, but where everything you can control on a track (sample playback, EQ parameters, reverb, LFOs, etc), can be controlled by either a Script or a UI control (like a slider or dial).
+Every parameter in the signal chain (sample playback, EQ parameters, reverb, LFOs, etc), can be controlled by both a scripting or a UI control (like a slider or dial).
 The scripts that run on Euclip tracks use the Javascript-based music library (i_dropped_my_phone_the_screen_cracked)[https://github.com/billorcutt/i_dropped_my_phone_the_screen_cracked] (referred to here as Cracked).

 ## Tracks
 A project consists of Tracks.
 Tracks are comprised of the following components: